Health & Insurance

 Business travelers and short-term visitors should make sure to have travel insurance that covers Singapore and other Southeast Asian countries, if necessary.
 Expatriates who plan to live in Singapore for a while usually sign up with an international health insurance company.
 This applies particularly if they want to receive private care.

 Since they aren’t part of the public healthcare schemes, expats are exempt from financial contributions to CPF insurance.
-On the other hand, their medical bills are not subsidized by the Singaporean government.
-They will therefore be higher on the average.
-Emergency treatment for foreign residents is the only exception to this no-subsidies rule.
+However, this also means that their medical bills are not subsidized by the Singaporean government.
+The bills will therefore be, on average, higher.
+Emergency treatment for foreign residents is the only exception to this no-subsidies rule: A&E charges at public hospitals are the same for all, no matter their nationality.

-For instance, for a private appointment with a senior consultant at the Singapore General Hospital, you need to pay a fee of SGD 106.
-However, at one of Singapore’s polyclinics, non-residents only pay around SGD 40 for a similar service.
+To give you an idea of prices, for a private appointment with a senior consultant at the Singapore General Hospital, you need to pay a fee of around 150 SGD.
+However, at one of Singapore’s polyclinics, non-residents only pay around 50 SGD for a similar service.

 Finding an Insurance Scheme for Singapore

-Expat insurance plans are often available through your employer’s HR department.
-If you don’t want to shop around among various insurance companies, like Axa, Aviva, Bupa, etc, an independent insurance specialist can help you compare offers.
+Expat insurance plans may also be available through your employer’s HR department.
+If you don’t want to shop around among various insurance companies, like Axa, Aviva, Bupa, Cigna, etc., an independent insurance specialist can help you compare offers.
 Before you sign anything, there are some things you should definitely keep in mind.

 - Does the insurance cover include all dependent family members that move to Singapore with you?